Underwater camouflage: Reflection

 Many fish are covered with highly reflective scales, giving the appearance of silvered mirror glass.
 Reflection through silvering is widespread or dominant in fish of the open sea, especially those that live in the top 100 metres.
 Where transparency cannot be achieved, it can be imitated effectively by silvering to make an animal's body highly reflective.
 At medium depths at sea, light comes from above, so a mirror oriented vertically makes animals such as fish invisible from the side.
 Most fish in the upper ocean such as sardine and herring are camouflaged by silvering.

 The marine hatchetfish is extremely flattened laterally (side to side), leaving the body just millimetres thick, and the body is so silvery as to resemble aluminium foil.
 The mirrors consist of microscopic structures similar to those used to provide structural coloration: stacks of between 5 and 10 crystals of guanine spaced about ¼ of a wavelength apart to interfere constructively and achieve nearly 100 per cent reflection.
 In the deep waters that the hatchetfish lives in, only blue light with a wavelength of 500 nanometres percolates down and needs to be reflected, so mirrors 125 nanometres apart provide good camouflage.

 In fish such as the herring which live in shallower water, the mirrors must reflect a mixture of wavelengths, and the fish accordingly has crystal stacks with a range of different spacings.
 A further complication for fish with bodies that are rounded in cross-section is that the mirrors would be ineffective if laid flat on the skin, as they would fail to reflect horizontally.
 The overall mirror effect is achieved with many small reflectors, all oriented vertically.
 Silvering is found in other marine animals as well as fish.
 The cephalopods, including squid, octopus and cuttlefish, have multi-layer mirrors made of protein rather than guanine.

 Counter-illumination

 Counter-illumination through bioluminescence on the underside (ventral region) of the body is found in many species that live in the open ocean down to about 1000 metres.
 The generated light increases an animal's brightness when seen from below to match the brightness of the ocean surface; it is an effective form of active camouflage.
 It is notably used by some species of squid, such as the midwater squid, Abralia veranyi.
 These have light-producing organs (photophores) scattered all over their undersides, creating a sparkling glow that prevents the animal from appearing as a dark shape when seen from below.
-Counter-illumination camouflage is the likely function of the bioluminescence of many marine organisms, though light is also produced to attract or to detect prey and for signalling.
+Counter-illumination camouflage is the likely function of the bioluminescence of many marine organisms, though light is also produced to attract or to detect prey.